Gbuomprisco/opinionated-angular/README.md

 * Is this field being repeated?

-In my opinion, this can facilitate reading through and understanding the structure of your templates.
+This can facilitate reading through and understanding the structure of your templates.

 ## Pipes

-Pipes are very powerful: they can transform the values in templates and avoid duplication/logic in our components.
-They can be reused and mixed easily, and are easy to write.

-But are they easy to read and to spot?
-Yes and No.

-This is highly subjective and a minor point but I still think it can be valuable to share: whenever I see a pipe in my template, I tend to wrap them within parenthesis.
+Wrap pipes expressions within parenthesis.
 The feeling of division provided by the parenthesis gives me a clue that the value is being transformed and generally is easier on the eye:

 ![](https://cdn-images-1.medium.com/max/2000/1*Bi5BVprv9s_wCnBAq0ublA.png)